yassato/AraAphidGWAS/manuscript/manuscript.md

 This GWAS of aphid abundance detected a relatively rare but significant variant on the third chromosome of _A. thaliana_, which was also suggestively but non-significantly associated with the presence or absence of inflorescence.
 Out of candidate genes near this significant variant, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory conditions.
 A no-choice assay with the turnip aphid, _Lipaphis erysimi_, found that aphids were unable to successfully establish on the mutant.
-Our genome-wide association study of aphid abundance unexpectedly found a locus affecting plant growth and flowering in _A. thaliana_.
+Our genome-wide association study of aphid abundance unexpectedly found a locus affecting plant growth and flowering.

 # Introduction
 Plants are consumed by herbivores throughout their life cycles in natural environments.